prykhodchenkomykyta/cv/README.md

 ### Objective:

-Start a career as Junior React Front-End Developer.
+Start a career as Junior React Front-End Developer

 * * *

 ### 👍 Advantages :

 Polite, have a high threshold emotional, stubborn in achieving the final result,
-positive, cheerful, ready to perform the hard work.
+positive, cheerful, ready to perform the hard work

 * * *

 ### 👨‍🎓 Education:

-Univerzita Mateja Bela in Slovakia.
+Univerzita Mateja Bela in Slovakia
-Univercity of Banking Deal at Kyiv.
+Univercity of Banking Deal at Kyiv
-Kyiv College of Communication 2013-2017 on speciality software development.
+Kyiv College of Communication 2013-2017 on speciality software development

 * * *